 Philip Ball is a British science writer, whose work appears in Nature, New Scientist and Prospect, among others.
-His latest book is Serving the Reich: The Struggle for the Soul of Physics Under Hitler (2013).
+His latest book is Invisible: The Dangerous Allure of the Unseen (2014).

 Beauty ≠ truth

 Scientists prize elegant theories, but a taste for simplicity is a treacherous guide.
 And it doesn’t even look good

 Giant instruments are giving us a sea of data.
 Can science find its way without any big ideas at the helm?